-Get the HURT! app
+Get the HURT!
+App

 Injuries happen in an instant.
 Knowing how to treat them should happen just as fast.
-That's why ROC partnered with the HURT! app to offer FREE virtual access to orthopedic specialists.
-Connecting you with the right orthopedic care just when you need it.
+That's why ROC partnered with the HURT!
+App to connect you with the right orthopedic care just when you need it.

 Alex Lencioni, MD